-Thereâ€™s an elegant insouciance that we admire in this kitchen in the Netherlands by Dutch textile designer Hellen van Berke, especially in the nonchalant way the colors come together.
+Thereâ€™s an elegant insouciance that we admire in this kitchen in the Netherlands by Dutch textile designer Hellen van Berkel, especially in the nonchalant way the colors come together.

-After graduating with a degree in graphic design from the Design Academy in Eindhoven, Hellen van Berkel began her career in the fashion industry designing scarves; eventually, she launched her own label Studio Hellen van Berkel specializing in the creative use of textiles.
+After graduating from the Design Academy in Eindhoven with a degree in graphic design, Hellen van Berkel began her career in the fashion industry designing scarves; eventually she launched her own label Studio Hellen van Berkel specializing in the creative use of textiles.
 Her offbeat color concepts are in high demand, and itâ€™s easy to see why.
-For a similar look, we source some of the key colors and materials of her kitchen (spotted on Bloesem).
+Here, a look at her kitchen (spotted on Bloesem) and how to source some of its key colors and materials.

 Photography by Marjon Hoogervorst.

-Above: Van Berkel’s kitchen counters are made of a black hard-wearing composite material; for something similar, consider Nocturne from Corian.
+Above: Van Berkel’s kitchen counters are made of a black hardwearing composite material; for something similar, consider Nocturne from Corian.

 N.B.: This post is an update; the original story ran on November 6, 2012.